 ykman piv keys attest 9a ATTESTATION-FILENAME.crt

 4. To proceed, utilize the ykman command to export the intermediate certificate from slot f9 of the YubiKey.
-Make sure to replace INTERMEDIATE-FILENAME.crt with your desired path and filename.
+Again, make sure to replace INTERMEDIATE-FILENAME.crt with the full directory path and filename you want to use.

 .\ykman.exe piv certificates export f9 INTERMEDIATE-FILENAME.crt